evandrosouza-developer/Tester-ps2-msx/README.md

 ***************  IMPORTANT NOTES **********************************************

-1) The system is configurable through a 3.3V serial console, so DO NOT use 5V or RS-232 voltage levels here, as they are going to instantly damage your board!
+1) The system is configurable through a 3.3V serial console, so DO NOT use RS-232 voltage levels or even 5V in STM32F103 here, as they are going to instantly damage your board!

 2) 3.3V is compatible with standard TTL Levels.